-- Create a financial plan.
-Review the cost of attendance COA: tuition and fees, room and board (meals), transportation, books and supplies, and miscellaneous expenses. - 2.
-Be prepared to purchase your books and supplies from personal resources. - 3.
-Charges are due on the date indicated by the Office of Student Financial Services (www.famu.edu/studentaccounts). - 4.
+- Review the Student Aid Report (SAR) sent to you by the U.S. Department of Education. - 2.
+Keep track of your calls, correspondence, and e-mails to the Office of Financial Aid and note the name of the staff person with whom you are working. - 3.
+Respond to all requests from the Office of Financial Aid. - 4.
+Create a financial plan.
+Review the cost of attendance COA: tuition and fees, room and board (meals), transportation, books and supplies, and miscellaneous expenses. - 5.
+Be prepared to purchase your books and supplies from personal resources if you do not qualify for a book voucher prior to the end of drop/add.
+Book vouchers are processed through the Office of Student Financial Services - 6.
+Charges are due on the date indicated by the Office of Student Financial Services (www.famu.edu/studentaccounts). - 7.
 You are responsible for making payments to your account if a balance is owed.